 The biggest issue I see with fixtures is when buyers expect a fixture is included in the sale, to discover at their final walk through that the fixture has been removed without their approval.
 This can really sour a deal.
 Remember in Real Estate, disclose, disclose, disclose.
 If you are unclear about what is staying or going put it in writing.

 Paragraph 8 of The Residential purchase contract specifies inclusions and exclusions.
 There are special boxes given for the big appliances since they are expensive, and movable, so it is good to indicate if the Fridge, Stove, and Washing Machines are part of the sale.

-M-A-R-I-A is an acronym the State of California uses to test whether an item is a fixture or personal property.
+M-A-R-I-A is an acronym for the legal test the State of California uses to determine whether an item is considered a fixture or personal property.

 - Adaptability.
 If the item becomes an integral part of the home, it cannot be removed.
 For example, a security system.
 One could argue that custom designed appliances such as a Miele wine refrigerator can be considered a fixture, although it can be unplugged, because it fits inside a specified space.

 - Relationship of the parties.
 Buyer to Seller, Landlord to Tenant.

 - Intention of party when the item was attached.
 When the installation took place, if the intent was to make the item a permanent attachment, for example, a built-in bookcase, the item is a fixture.

 - Agreement between the parties.
 Whatever is written in the Contract rules.
 If there is nothing in writing, it is not possible to prove the intention of the parties.